The Power of Belief, Belonging, and the Right Environment: Maria’s Story

 A Story Shaped by Misunderstanding

+Maria’s story is one of brilliance clouded by misunderstanding.
 From an early age, Maria was misunderstood.
 Professionals told her parents not to expect her to receive a normal education or live independently.
-Although Maria was described as a “quiet and smiling child” in public, this was masking—something many Autistic children learn early on to fit into environments that don’t meet their needs.
+Although Maria was described as a “quiet and smiling child” in public, this was masking—something many autistic children learn early on to fit into environments that don’t meet their needs.

 Finding Relief in the Water